2024 New South Wales local elections

-The 2024 New South Wales local elections were held on 14 September 2024 to elect the councils of 127 of the 128 local government areas (LGAs) in New South Wales, Australia.
+Local government elections in New South Wales, Australia were held on 14 September 2024 to elect the councils of 127 of the 128 local government area.
 37 councils also held mayoral elections, and eight councils conducted referendums.

 The New South Wales Electoral Commission (NSWEC) conducted the elections for 125 councils, while the private Australian Election Company conducted the elections for Fairfield and Liverpool.
 No election was held for Central Darling as the council was under administration.

 Background

 Liverpool investigation

 On 26 April 2024, Minister for Local Government Ron Hoenig announced an investigation into Liverpool City Council "amid ongoing reports about dysfunction and staff matters within council".

 The investigation concluded on 18 July, and Hoenig announced he intended to defer Liverpool's election and suspend the council because of "widespread and serious concerns about dysfunction".

 On 5 September, it was announced that the election would proceed and Hoenig backed down on his threat to suspend Liverpool City Council, awaiting the report of a further inquiry into the council's governance.